OSMLatam/OSM-Notes-Ingestion/README.md

 ## Testing

-The project includes comprehensive testing infrastructure with **74 BATS testing suites** covering all system components.
+The project includes comprehensive testing infrastructure with **78 BATS testing suites** covering all system components, including the new DWH enhanced features.

 ### Quick Testing